yogensia/korean-lady-discord-bot/MOVIENIGHT.md

 We currently watch through **Discord** so grab some popcorn and join us in #movie-livechat for memes and live reactions!

+> **Tip:** If you want to get a ping notification for movie nights, you can check the #roles channel and follow instructions there to get the @movies role.

 ## Voting

 Every week a poll is added and pinned in the #movie-night channel so that anyone can vote or suggest movies to watch.